golang/proposal/design/go2draft-type-parameters.md

 First we apply function argument type inference.
 We see that the type of the argument is `MySlice`.
-Function argument type inference ignores constraints.
-It matches the type parameter `S` with `MySlice.
+Function argument type inference matches the type parameter `S` with `MySlice`.

 We then move on to constraint type inference.
 We know one type argument, `S`.
-We see that a type argument, `S` again, has a structural type constraint.
+We see that the type argument `S` has a structural type constraint.

 We create a mapping of known type arguments: